 - Direct shareholdings retained outside the EOT

-More complex situations require additional technical work, which can affect our costs.
+More complex situations require additional technical work, which impacts fees.

 More than a legal and accounting process